quiqr/quiqr-book/CONTRIBUTING.md

 # Contributing

-To contribute to the PoppyGo documentation, please read the following.
+To contribute to the Quiqr documentation, please read the following.
 Pull requests that do not meet the criteria described below will not be merged.
 Before submitting a PR: